 Management Action Plan Guidance

-The following explanations pertain to the corresponding numbered items in the MAP Template (APPENDIX D) and are meant to highlight items to be taken into consideration and to provide additional information to land managers to assist in the decision-making process when developing this agreement.
+The following explanations pertain to the corresponding numbered items in the MAP Template (APPENDIX D) and are meant to highlight items to be taken into consideration and to provide additional information to land managers to assist in the decision-making process when developing the MAP.

 Items identified with asterisks (*) in the MAP template are critical to address in any simplified MAP and are further detailed below; however, all items are recommended for inclusion in any MAP.